 The letter states, “Our commitment to defending the national security of the United States crosses partisan and ideological divides.
 Many of us served in a branch of the armed forces, oversaw national security while serving in Congress, or directed an agency charged with preventing domestic and foreign attacks against the United States.
 We hope that you take this important moment to reach across party lines to pass the Honest Ads Act and other critical foreign interference and cybersecurity measures that will protect and secure our elections.”
 The ReFormers Caucus is the largest bipartisan coalition of former members of Congress, governors, and Cabinet officials ever assembled to advocate for solutions to fix our broken political system.

-The full list of original sponsors in the House and Senate includes:
+The full list of Honest Ads Act sponsors in the House and Senate as of June 10 includes:

 |Senator Lindsey Graham (R-SC)||Senator Amy Klobuchar (D-MN)|